Cycleptus elongatus (Lesueur, 1817)

-Blue suckers prefer deep, swift water in pools and channels of large rivers with sand, gravel, or rubble bottoms.
-They are often associated with wing dams in the Mississippi River and with woody snags in the St. Croix River.
-Blue suckers are tolerant of high turbidities if currents are swift enough to prevent siltation (Hatch et al. in preparation).
+The Blue Sucker prefers deep, swift water in channels of large rivers with sand, gravel, or rubble bottoms.
+The species are often associated with wing dams on the Mississippi River and with woody snags in the St. Croix River.
+They are tolerant of high turbidities, if currents are swift enough to prevent siltation (J. T. Hatch, in preparation).

 Biology / Life History